 Internal Revenue Code 831(b) provides significant tax advantages for small captive insurance companies.
-Captive insurance companies may be taxed only on their investment income, and do not pay taxes on the premiums they collect, providing premiums to the captive do not exceed $1.2m annually.
-The PATH Act of 2015 increases the maximum premium amount to $2.2m and indexes this amount for inflation.
-These provisions are effective for taxable years beginning after December 31, 2016.
+Captive insurance companies may be taxed only on their investment income, and do not pay taxes on the premiums they collect, providing premiums to the captive do not exceed $2.3m annually beginning in tax year 2018. (the PATH Act of 2015 increased the maximum premium amount to $2.2m in 2017 and provided for indexing of this amount for inflation, which increased the premium limit to $2.3m in 2018.)
 Further, the captive may retain surplus from underwriting profits free of income tax.
 Investment income is taxable to the captive insurance company at graduated corporate rates, while dividends paid out of a captive, if any, should be taxed at long-term capital gains rates as a qualifying dividend.

 In order to be eligible for the favorable taxation noted above, it is crucial that the captive insurance company conforms with Internal Revenue Code Section 7701(o) regarding economic substance, and be structured and managed as an insurance company, providing true risk, for appropriate premium levels.
 The Service has frequently stated that an insurance contract must fall within the “commonly accepted sense of insurance” based upon a number of factual determinations.
 A captive insurance company must be organized and operated for bona fide business purpose and demonstrate both risk shifting and risk distribution in order for the arrangement to meet the requirements to qualify as insurance in the commonly accepted sense.